phkaiser13/PeitchGIT/README.md

   - [Contributing](https://www.google.com/search?q=%23-contributing)
   - [License](https://www.google.com/search?q=%23-license)

-## What is `gitph`?
+## What is `phgit`?

-`gitph` is an extensible command-line framework engineered to be the central nervous system for your development lifecycle.
+`phgit` is an extensible command-line framework engineered to be the central nervous system for your development lifecycle.
 It provides a robust C core that dynamically orchestrates a suite of modules written in **Rust** and **C++**.
 This polyglot design isn't a gimmick; it's a deliberate choice to use the best language for each task, from memory-safe, critical logic in Rust to high-performance, object-oriented components in C++.

-The result is a tool that is not only fast and safe but also deeply extensible through a **Lua scripting engine**, allowing you to bend `gitph` to your will without ever touching the core source.
+The result is a tool that is not only fast and safe but also deeply extensible through a **Lua scripting engine**, allowing you to bend `phgit` to your will without ever touching the core source.

 ## ✨ Key Features